 Directions from Kerry : As you approach the outskirts of Bantry, follow N71 passing the golf club on the right.
-Take the next left and follow road as above to race start and parking.
+After a long bend in the road, take the next left and follow the road as above.

 Overall.....probably the toughest 10 mile road race in the country but it's a great spot when the weather is nice.
 As the organisers say, it's got everything except flat sections ;o)

 The race director is Geraldine O'Sullivan and she can be contacted on 087 6173376 if you have any questions.

 Bay Run Half-Marathon.....Please note that if you are interested in doing the Bay Run Half-Marathon from Glengarriff to Bantry on the 6th of May, there is a 20% discount to anyone taking part in the Mealagh Valley race by use of a special discount code.